Aaron-Sterling/star-rating/README.md

 # Star Rating

 Star Rating component for Ionic-Angular.
-Show up to 5 clickabe stars, so the user can set or change a rating, for example as part of a product review.
+Show up to 5 clickable stars, so the user can set or change a rating, for example as part of a product review.
 Default is 5 gold stars.
 Options allow changing the number, color and type of icon used.

 ## Sample Usage